-Welcome to Leesburg Regional Medical Center
+Welcome to UF Health Leesburg Hospital

 Self-parking for patients and visitors is available in the front of the hospital's main entrance as well as the west entrance.
 Please do not park in restricted areas and/or gated physician parking areas.
 Courtesy carts driven by dedicated volunteers, are available most days to provide transportation to and from the parking areas and the main entrance.
 Valet parking is available for a nominal fee.

-For our visitors, the cafeteria is open seven days a week:
+The cafeteria is open seven days a week:

 Monday through Friday